sam-sepiol1/1.-Becode/5. Task Manager SQL/README.md

 ```
 -------------------------------
 Welcome to your task manager, Press:
-1. to see all your tasks,
+1. to see all your tasks.
-2. to add a task,
+2. to add a task.
-3. to delete a task,
+3. to delete a task.
-4. to mark a task as done,
+4. to mark a task as done.
-5. to mark a task as pending,
+5. to mark a task as pending.
-6. to mark a task as to do,
+6. to mark a task as to do.
+7. to filter tasks.
+8. to search a task with a keyword.
-7. to show tasks left to do,
+9. to display tasks by status.
-8. to Exit the task manager
+10. to exit the task manager.
 -------------------------------
 ```